extreal-dev/Extreal.Guide/README.md

 ## How to Release

-- Update the version number on the Unreleased page.
+- Update the title, release date and the version number on the Unreleased page.
   - `docs/release/unreleased.md`
   - `i18n/en/docusaurus-plugin-content-docs/current/release/unreleased.md`
 - Rename the Unreleased page to the released version.